Sánchez's sacrifice fly in 9th lifts Marlins past Giants – KION546

 Although Marlins training personnel immediately tended to López, the right-hander remained in the game.

-López allowed four hits, walked two, struck out six and retired the final 11 batters he faced.
+López, who threw a season high 110 pitches, allowed four hits, walked two, struck out six and retired the final 11 batters he faced.
+He credited manager Don Mattingly for letting him pitch deeper after difficult third and fourth innings.

+“I really appreciate the trust that Don had in me to go out for the sixth and seventh innings,” López said.
+“Knowing that you have that trust it’s just one of those things that hypes you up to put zeroes on the board.”

 Down 4-0, the Marlins chased Giants starter Logan Webb with a four-run fifth.
 Sánchez hit an RBI double, advanced on Jon Berti’s single and scored after Giants catcher Joey Bart’s throwing error of Berti’s successful steal of second.
 Garrett Cooper’s two-run single against reliever John Brebbia tied at 4-all.